vivekvashisht04/vivekvashisht04/README.md

 ## About Me:

-I am currently pursuing a diploma in ITS (Information Technology Services) with a keen interest in cloud computing.
+Hi, I’m Vivek, a Certified Cloud Engineer and a recent graduate in Information Technology Services (ITS) from Southern Alberta Institute of Technology (SAIT).
 I hold multiple cloud certifications:

 - **Microsoft Certified: Azure Administrator Associate (AZ-104)**
 - **Microsoft Certified: Azure Fundamentals (AZ-900)**
 - **AWS Certified Cloud Practitioner (CLF-CO2)**
 - **HashiCorp Certified: Terraform Associate (HCTA0-003)** ☁️

-My goal is to continually upgrade my skills and knowledge in cloud technologies.
-I plan to attain further certifications and develop projects to showcase my hands-on cloud skills 🚀.
-As an aspiring Cloud Engineer and Administrator, I view cloud technology as pivotal to today's digital era.
-I am actively seeking hands-on experiences and opportunities in cloud solutions.
-With a solid history of academic dedication, I am committed to excellence in the IT field.
-I am eager to connect with professionals and peers for collaboration and insights in the cloud domain 🌐.
+Over the past year, I’ve worked on six hands-on cloud projects, showcasing my expertise in Azure, AWS, and Terraform.
+These projects include automating AWS multi-region deployments, designing secure hybrid networks, and provisioning resources using Infrastructure as Code (IaC).

+I am passionate about delivering secure, scalable cloud solutions and continuously upgrading my skills in cloud technologies.
+I aim to earn advanced certifications and develop impactful projects to stay at the forefront of the cloud industry 🚀.

+As a dedicated and adaptable professional, I am always eager to collaborate with peers and connect with cloud enthusiasts to exchange ideas and insights.
+Let’s work together to innovate and optimize the future of cloud technology 🌐.

 ## Real-World Experience: